Supporting the transition to a low emissions, resilient economy

 Climate Change & Sustainability Services, EY Oceania

-Work on the NZ Taxonomy in 2025, is focused on developing criteria for agriculture and forestry sector activities that contribute to the goals of climate change mitigation, adaptation and resilience.
+Work on the NZ Taxonomy in 2025, is focused first on developing criteria for the agriculture and forestry sectors, with future sector development possible in the future.

 Pip Best, Partner